-The College provides university studies, career studies and continuing studies programs and courses to over 21,000 full and part-time students annually.
+The College provides university studies, career studies and continuing studies programs and courses to over 23,000 full and part-time students annually.

 In March 2020, the COVID-19 outbreak was declared a pandemic by the World Health Organization.
-The situation is dynamic and the ultimate duration and magnitude of the impact on the economy and the College's operations are not known at this time.
 During 2021, the College moved to a primarily remote (online) instructional delivery model.
-This resulted in a decrease in certain revenues and expenditures.
-In accordance with the announcement made by the Ministry of Advanced Education and Skills Training regarding in-person classes, the College is striving to have increased students and employees on the campus in Fall 2021, barring the imposition of any further lockdown measures.
+In accordance with the announcement made by the Ministry of Advanced Education and Skills Training in March 2021, the College increased the number of students and employees on campus in September 2021 to support delivery of in-person instruction.

-At this time these factors present uncertainty over future cash flows, may cause changes to the assets or liabilities and may have impact on future operations.
-An estimate of the financial impact is not practicable at this time.
+As the situation remains dynamic, these factors present uncertainty over future cash flows, may cause changes to the assets or liabilities, and may have impact on future operations.